HMCS PROTECTEUR 509

 Courtesy of Rick Sideroff

-The hulk of the former HMCS PROTECTEUR pulled ashore and being broken up
+The hulk of the former HMCS PROTECTEUR pulled up on shore and being broken up

 Photographer: Alain Delisle